 |Accepts Healthy Volunteers:||No|

 • Males and female subjects ≥ 18 years of age at the time of enrollment, except in Japan where subjects must be ≥ 20 years of age at the time of enrollment

 • Histologically confirmed diagnosis of mycosis fungoides (MF) or Sezary Syndrome (SS)

 • Stage IB, II-A, II-B, III and IV

-• Subjects who have progressed following at least one prior course of systemic therapy.
+• Subjects who have failed at least one prior course of systemic therapy.
 Psoralen plus ultraviolet light therapy (PUVA) is not considered to be a systemic therapy

 • Eastern Cooperative Oncology Group (ECOG) performance status score of ≤ 1 at study entry